-Fire Science Intermediate: 26 credits
+Fire Science: Wildfire Suppression 24 credits

-The Fire Science Intermediate Certificate (FSC5) program is designed to introduce basic skills and to assist those who desire to enhance their abilities on the job.
-Included in the curriculum are practical applications and knowledge.
-Students may apply credit hours earned in this program toward the Associate of Applied Science degree in Fire Science.
+The Wildfire Suppression Certificate program is designed to introduce basic skills and to assist those who desire to gain employment as a wildland fire fighter.
+Included in the curriculum are cognitive and practical applications and knowledge.
+Students may apply a limited amount of credit hours earned in this program toward the Associate of Applied Science degree in Fire Science.

-EMS 131 Emergency Medical Technician 8

-FSC 135 Fundamentals of Fire Prevention 3

-FSC 138 Hazardous Materials/First Responder 4
+EMS 131 Emergency Medical Technician 8 FSC 138 Hazardous Materials/First Responder 4 FSC 233 Introduction to Wildland Fire Suppression 4 FSC 233 Introduction to Wildland Fire Suppression 4

-FSC 180 Firefighter I and II 8

-FSC 236 Firefighter Occupational Safety 3